petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 run your pipeline on GitHub Actions, which is free for public projects.
 See [this example](https://github.com/calkit/example-basic/blob/main/.github/workflows/run.yml)
 for a Calkit project that runs automatically on every push to GitHub.

-## Signs that you could benefit from the ideas

-1. You dread the prospect of getting a new computer, because getting everything setup to work would take days.
-2. You dread the prospect of changing a data processing script, because you aren't sure what else would need to be updated to keep things consistent.
-   For example, there could be figures that need to be updated, or aggregate numbers listed in a paper that were entered manually.
-3. You dread the prospect of updating figures because you'll need to manually copy files into a different project or tool to update the relevant publication.
-4. You're the only person on your team who knows how to run the scripts in your project, i.e., you're working in a silo.
-5. You feel like you're working on the edge of a cliff, like one small change would send an entire house of cards toppling down.

-## Signs that CR is being done effectively

-1. Multiple people on the team are making changes to the project materials.
-2. A least a few small changes are being made to the main branch every day.

 ## CR and open science